Early Years Foundation Stage (EYFS)

 Early Years Foundation Stage (Reception)

 Our intial focus in September is to settle the children as quickly as posible into school life.
-It is our aim to visit children in their nursery setting during the Summer Term prior to the children starting school.
-This allows us to gather information from keyworkers and to become a familiar face to the children.
-Also during that term, the children will have three 'settling in sessions' with us at school, so they can begin to become familiar with the Reception classrooms and outdoor learning spaces.
+It is our aim to visit all children in their nursery setting during the Summer Term prior to the children starting school.
+This allows us to gather information from 'Key Workers' and to become a familiar face to the children.
+During the Summer Term before they start school in September, the children have three 'settling in sessions' at school, so they can begin to become familiar with the Reception classrooms and outdoor learning spaces.

 Being School Ready

-These areas are age sensitive and need to be embedded securely within the children by the age of 5yrs so they can continue to devlop and grow emotionally and academically throughout their school journey.
+These areas are age sensitive and need to be embedded securely within the children by the age of 5 years so they can continue to develop and grow emotionally and academically throughout their school journey.

-Specific Areas of Learning are:
+Specific Areas of Learning:

-- Understanding the World (UW)
+Understanding of the World (UoW)

-- Expressive Arts and Design (EAD)
+Expressive Arts and Design (EAD)